noramullen1/pinot-docs/basics/data-import/pinot-stream-ingestion/import-from-apache-kafka.md

 In this page, you'll learn how to import data into Pinot using Apache Kafka for real-time stream ingestion.
 Pinot has out-of-the-box real-time ingestion support for Kafka.

-Let's set up a demo Kafka cluster locally, and create a sample topic `transcript-topic`
+Let's set up a demo Kafka cluster locally, and create a sample topic `events`.

 {% tabs %}
 {% tab title="Docker" %}